verlok/verlok.github.io/_posts/2019-04-11-native-lazy-loading-with-vanilla-lazyload.md

 You can already have both native lazy-loading and js-based lazyload today using vanilla-lazyload 12, just set the `use_native` option to true.

-That's it!
 If you have questions, don't hesitate to contact me.
 On Twitter, I'm [@verlok](https://twitter.com/verlok).